 - 1. The first line of defense relies on the business units (and departments).
-They have the primary responsibility for the day-to-day risk management. - 2.
-The second line of defense, represented by Risk and Compliance, assisting in determining risk capacity, risk appetite allocation, strategies, policies and structures for managing risks.
+They have the primary responsibility for the day-to-day risk management. - The second line of defense, represented by the Risk Management and Compliance functions, assisting in determining risk capacity, risk appetite allocation, strategies, policies and structures for managing risks.
 They also provide oversight, support, monitoring and reporting, and training. - 3.
-The third line of defense, supported by internal audit.
+The third line of defense, supported by Internal Audit function.
 They provide independent and objective assurance on the overall effectiveness of the risk governance framework.
-BBAB has appointed KPMG to manage the Bank's internal audit function.
+BBAB has appointed KPMG to manage the Bank's Internal Audit function.